-Scroll down and expand the diagnostics section, the file you need to download is the 32 bit diagnostics utility.
-In the screen shot below its the file with the red arrow next to it, don't be confused with the other download links that look similar.
+Scroll down and expand the diagnostics section, the file you need to download is the 32-bit diagnostics utility.
+In the screenshot below, it's the file with the red arrow next to it.
+Don't be confused with the other download links that look similar.

-Step 2 - Run the installer
+Step 2: Run the Installer

-After the file finishes downloading run the file to begin the installation.
-On the first dialog box that opens just click on continue.
+After the file finishes downloading, run the file to begin the installation.
+On the first dialog box that opens, just click on "Continue."

-Next it will ask you where you want to unzip the files, the default location is fine.
-After the files extract the diagnostics utility will run automatically so you do not need to remember the extraction location.
+Next it will ask you where you want to unzip the files—the default location is fine.
+After the files extract, the diagnostics utility will run automatically, so you do not need to remember the extraction location.

-Step 3 - Create the bootable USB drive
+Step 3: Create the Bootable USB Drive

-You can install the diagnostics onto almost any USB flash drive since it requires less than 10MB of space.
-Make sure there are no files on the USB drive because the Dell utility will format the flash drive.
+You can install the diagnostics onto almost any USB flash drive, since it requires less than 10MB of space.
+Make sure there are no files on the USB drive, because the Dell utility will format the flash drive.

-Connect the flash drive to your computer then click 'Install to USB Flash Drive', again make sure you select the correct drive because it will be erased!
+Connect the flash drive to your computer, then click "Install to USB Flash Drive."
+Again, make sure you select the correct drive, because it will be erased!
 The process takes less than 30 seconds to complete.
-If you don't have a spare flash drive the utility can also create a bootable CD.
+If you don't have a spare flash drive, the utility can also create a bootable CD.

-Step 4 - Running the diagnostics
+Step 4: Running the Diagnostics

-To run the diagnostics plug the flash drive you created in to the computer you want to check for problems.
-Restart the computer and keep pressing F12 as the computer boots, this will load the boot menu for your Dell computer.
-From the boot menu list select USB Storage and press enter.
+To run the diagnostics, plug the flash drive you created into the computer you want to check for problems.
+Restart the computer and keep pressing F12 as the computer boots.
+This will load the boot menu for your Dell computer.
+From the boot menu list, select "USB Storage" and press "Enter."

-When the utility begins to load you will see the customer diagnostics menu.
-Select option two to load the graphics based diagnostics.
+When the utility begins to load, you will see the customer diagnostics menu.
+Select option two to load the graphics-based diagnostics.

 Option three will allow you to run the tests in a continuous loop mode.
 This can be useful if you are trying to reproduce an intermittent problem.

-If you only want to run memory tests then select option 1.
+If you only want to run memory tests, then select option 1.

-When the diagnostics utility loads you will see the main menu.
+When the diagnostics utility loads, you will see the main menu.
 From here you can run either an express, extended, or custom test.
 I would recommend starting with the express test.
-The express test usually takes around 15 to 20 minutes to complete and can catch most common issues.
+The express test usually takes around 15–20 minutes to complete and can catch most common issues.

 The custom test selection allows you to choose which tests to run based on specific components.
-So if you believe your hard drive may be failing you can skip all the other tests and just check the hard drive.
+So if you believe your hard drive may be failing, you can skip all the other tests and just check the hard drive.
 This can save you a lot of time by not running unnecessary tests.

-Completing the tests
+Completing the Tests

-When the diagnostics tests are complete you will receive either a pass or fail result.
-If a test fails the utility will show you which test detected problems.
-If no issues were found then the issue you are experiencing may be a software problem.
+When the diagnostics tests are complete, you will receive either a pass or fail result.
+If a test fails, the utility will show you which test detected problems.
+If no issues were found, then the issue you are experiencing may be a software problem.
 It's also possible that the diagnostics did not detect the problem.